stytchauth/stytch-react-example/README.md

 # Stytch React Example App

-This example app uses the Stytch React component to send magic links and a server to authenticate magic links.
-This repo contains several implementations of the same server written in Node and Python.
+This example app uses the Stytch React component to send [Email Magic Links](https://stytch.com/docs/magic-links#email-magic-links_email-magic-links-overview) and a server to authenticate magic links.
+This repo contains two implementations of the same server written in Node and Python.

 In order to use this app, you'll need to build the frontend and start the backend server.